Wall Street holds steady just below recent records

-NEW YORK (AP) — Stocks are holding near breakeven in morning trading on Wall Street Tuesday as indexes hover just below their recent all-time highs.
+NEW YORK (AP) — Stocks are holding near breakeven in afternoon trading on Wall Street Tuesday as indexes hover just below their recent all-time highs.

 Treasury yields were little changed in the bond market.
-The yield on the 10-year Treasury rose to 4.29% from 4.28% late Monday.
+The yield on the 10-year Treasury fell to 4.27% from 4.28% late Monday.

 The broader market remained subdued following President Donald Trump's escalation of his fight with the Federal Reserve.
 On Monday, he said that he’s removing Federal Reserve Governor Lisa Cook.
 She has responded that she will not resign.